Vijaykrishnan2000/Freshworks-Assignment/README.md

 # Freshworks-Assignment
-This is the solution for build a file based key-value data store assignment.
-Made with python and employ all the specifications and dirrections given in the problem statement also tested every working fuctionality.
+This is the solution for build a file-based key-value data store assignment.
+Made with python and employ all the specifications and directions given in the problem statement also tested every working functionality.

-<h3>The data store will support the following :</h3>
+<h3>The data store will support the following Functional requirements:</h3>

 1.)It can be initialized using an optional file path.
 If one is not provided, it will reliably create itself in a reasonable location on the laptop.